Child marriage in Pakistan: Consequences

-Over the years, there has been a decline in the occurrence of child marriages but it is lower in case of females than males.
+Over the years, there has been a decline in the occurrence of child marriages.
 The trend of child marriages has been a major cause of girls' illiteracy or lower level of education.
 It can also damage the girls physical, mental and social health leading to serious health issues in the future.
 Prenatal, neonatal, and maternal health problems are also tied to women married before the age of 18.
-It is also evident that child marriages are widely prevalent among cultivators and laborers.
-Dependency on elders and lack of independent occupational aspirations or occupational mobility further hampers the efforts of limiting child marriages.
-There are, however, spatial trends as indicated by different trends of distinct villages.
-Exposure to urban areas has helped in reduction of child marriage; and finally, realization of bad effects of child marriages has positive relationship with reduction in child marriage indicating thereby a positive role of general understanding and awareness which is spreading quite fast.
+It is also evident that child marriages are widely prevalent alongside child labour, especially in rural areas.
 The possibility of mismatches of marriages is high.
 Infants born to the child mothers are many times feeble.
-The marital lives remain unhappy and child wives lack happiness due to their life-time inability to support their lot.
-Many a times, the young wives become vulnerable to sexually transmitted diseases.
-The occurrence results in increasing the population growth rate.
+The marital lives remain unhappy, and "child-wives" lack happiness due to their inability to support their lot.
+Often, the young wives become vulnerable to sexually transmitted diseases.